 Live that life in supportive community - "putting away falsehood, let all of us speak the truth to our neighbors, for we are members of one another."
-Not a false and fragile life, but one that acknowledges the realities of interaction - "Be angry but do not sin; do not let the sun go down on your anger, and do not make room for the devil."
-Echo the grace that we have experienced - "Let no evil talk come out of your mouths, but only what is useful for building up, as there is need, so that your words may give grace to those who hear."
+Not a false and fragile life, but one that acknowledges the realities of the messy interactions of life - "Be angry but do not sin; do not let the sun go down on your anger, and do not make room for the devil."
+Echo the grace that we along with countless others have experienced - "Let no evil talk come out of your mouths, but only what is useful for building up, as there is need, so that your words may give grace to those who hear."